ashenBlade/postgres-dev-helper/docs/config_file.md

 ## Layout

-There are 2 versions of config file layout.
+There are 4 versions of config file layout.
-Version is specified using top level `"version"` field.
+Version is specified using `"version"` field.

-Current version - 3.
+Current version - 4.

 > This file belongs to latest schema version.